Wind Energy Science Leadership Series

 May 12, 2021

-In this webinar, Cris Hein will highlight engagement activities for the environmental portfolio and discuss several projects aimed at validating cost-effective minimization measures for bats.
-John Yarbrough will present results on classifying biological observations from thermal video data using machine learning.
+In this webinar, Cris Hein highlighted engagement activities for the environmental portfolio and discuss several projects aimed at validating cost-effective minimization measures for bats.
+John Yarbrough presented results on classifying biological observations from thermal video data using machine learning.
 This work helps provide a better understanding of the timing, conditions, and behavior of wildlife interacting with wind turbines.
-Eliot Quon will present on the development of atmospheric and wind power plant flow models that pair flight behavior to predict risk to golden eagles at two spatial scales.
-This research will help inform siting decisions as well as curtailment responses to eagle presence.
-Rebecca Green will discuss the portfolio’s stakeholder engagement efforts relative to offshore wind energy, including the U.S. Offshore Wind Synthesis of Environmental Effects Research and the Working Together to Resolve Environmental Effects of Wind Energy (WREN) Horizon Scan.
-Through these and other projects, the National Renewable Energy Laboratory strives to facilitate and support the coexistence of renewable energy development and the environment.
+Eliot Quon presented on the development of atmospheric and wind power plant flow models that pair flight behavior to predict risk to golden eagles at two spatial scales.
+This research helps inform siting decisions as well as curtailment responses to eagle presence.
+Rebecca Green discussed the portfolio's stakeholder engagement efforts relative to offshore wind energy, including the U.S. Offshore Wind Synthesis of Environmental Effects Research and the Working Together to Resolve Environmental Effects of Wind Energy (WREN) Horizon Scan.
+Through these and other projects, NREL strives to facilitate and support the coexistence of renewable energy development and the environment.

 Apr.
 8, 2021

-Achieving decarbonization goals—including the Biden administration's climate and energy plan—will require rapid and sustained deployment of wind and solar power.
+Achieving decarbonization goals will require rapid and sustained deployment of wind and solar power.
 However, the interaction between siting considerations and clean energy development at this scale is not well understood.
 Moreover, this interaction is poorly reflected in data and tools used to inform these goals.
 In this webinar, NREL analysts Trieu Mai and Anthony Lopez presented two related research efforts that used detailed geospatial and power-sector modeling to shed light on this critical, yet underappreciated, topic.
-This work examined local land-use conflicts to develop first-of-a-kind estimates of the U.S. wind technical resource potential using geospatial modeling with unprecedented spatial resolution.
-The research team modeled setbacks between wind turbines and other infrastructure, including 124 million buildings and every road, railway, transmission line, and radar tower in the nation.
-The impact of wind siting considerations on the evolution of the U.S. power system were then evaluated using NREL's national electricity planning models to assess how siting restrictions could impact the cost of reaching a very low-carbon grid.
-This work shows the need for more-integrated land use, energy, and technology R&D planning to balance local clean energy deployment decisions with actions that seek to mitigate the worst effects of global climate change.

 Mar.
 11, 2021